entropiae/postage/README.rst

 method to allow passing just a Fingerprint; as a side-effect, ``eqk`` is now defined inside the method, but its nature does not change.
-It encompasses now two queues for the same exchange; the first queue is chared, given that every instance of the reveiver just names it ``echo-queue``, while the second is private because the name changes with the PID and the host of the current receiver, and those values together are unique in the cluster.
+It encompasses now two queues for the same exchange; the first queue is shared, given that every instance of the receiver just names it ``echo-queue``, while the second is private because the name changes with the PID and the host of the current receiver, and those values together are unique in the cluster.